 Rode recently launched the Rode Wireless Go 2 with a better equivalent noise level and switchable stereo/dual-mono output mode than the previous generation.
-While it is commonly known that the Rode Wireless Go has great compatibility with smartphones, laptops and computers, many people wonder how to use Rode Wireless Go 2 works with an iPhone.
+While it is commonly known that the Rode Wireless Go has great compatibility with smartphones, laptops, and computers, many people wonder how the Rode Wireless Go 2 works with an iPhone.

 What is Rode Wireless Go?

 The Rode Wireless Go is a clip-and-go wireless microphone device that comes in a compact form factor.
 This device is the ultimate ‘small wireless microphone’.
 The transmitter (TX) weighs only 31 grams.
 And functions as the world’s smallest beltpack for an RDE Lavalier microphone or as an independent clip-on microphone.
 The transmitter transmits broadcast-quality audio via 2.4GHz digital transmission to the on-camera receiver and includes an integrated omnidirectional condenser capsule.
 A convenient battery-saving mode and a 3-stage gain control allow you to accurately match your output to your camera or recording device.
 The built-in lithium-ion batteries have 7 hours of battery life and can be charged using a USB-C cable.

 In a nutshell, it’s the ideal wireless microphone option for all types of content producers, including videographers, news reporters, on-camera presenters, and vloggers.

 Can You Use Rode Wireless Go with iPhone?